sophiajt/peach/README.md

 Note for Windows users: some equivalent of running `"C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\VsDevCmd.bat"` should do the trick.

 If you want to build the optional SDL example, you can uncomment it in the root Cargo.toml file.
 From there, you'll need to download SDL.
-Grab the Development Libraries for your platform from the [2.0 downloads](https://libsdl.org/download-2.0.php).
+Grab the Development Libraries for your platform from the [2.0 downloads](https://libsdl.org/download-2.0.php) and put the libs into the root directory (or ensure they're in a path your compiler can find).